Abandoned Cart Recovery Emails

 Skip if the customer entered the workflow -> In the last -> 3 (Days)

-For example, if a customer comes to your store, adds an item to the cart, and submits his email address on the checkout page at 10:00 AM.
-He/She will immediately enter into the workflow and wait for 1 hour.
+EXAMPLE If a customer comes to your store, adds an item to the cart, and submits his email address on the checkout page at 10:00 AM, he/she will immediately enter the workflow and wait for 1 hour.

-If he completes the purchase within that 1 hour, he will exit from the workflow right away.
+If he completes the purchase within 1 hour, he will immediately exit the workflow.

 Retainful generates a unique cart recovery URL for each abandoned cart.
 When the email is sent, customers can click on the "Finish checking out" button to recover their cart and complete the purchase.